PureRandom/CookieJS/cookiejs/README.md

 Information Update

 ### 1.3.0
-Updated to complie with the Airbnb Style Guide using eslint
+Updated to complie with the Airbnb Style Guide using eslint.

+### 1.3.5
+Updated to add ES6 Class.